 When pictures of this Citroen CX were uploaded to the cohort by Triborough some weeks ago, I noticed them immediately but let them sit.
 This is one of those cars whose charms destroy any ability I have to approach a summary objectively or rationally.
-Having never experienced a big Citroen first hand only reinforces its mystique, allowing me to read contemporary reviews and pretend the car’s uncommon attributes outweigh its glaring shortcomings.
-That bias notwithstanding, a hurdle presents itself in dodging cliches frequently used when describing the cars.
+Having never experienced a big Citroen first hand only reinforces its mystique, allowing me to pretend the car’s uncommon virtues outweigh its glaring shortcomings.
+An additional hurdle presents itself in dodging cliches frequently used when describing the cars.
 It all conspires to make writing about the CX somewhat of a challenge.

 With other pictures of ’70s Citroens popping up in the Cohort along with Roger’s summary of the incomparable DS, the CX begged to be given some attention.
 While the DS that it replaced is a nostalgic vision of the future that tugs on one’s heartstrings, the CX is more an exquisite expression of contemporary sensibilities in its day.
 Rather than looking like a 1950s sci-fi relic, the CX was a design mere earthlings could relate to; its uniqueness was a matter of being fashion forward, subtly detailed and beautifully proportioned, not necessarily imaginative.
 It simply is one of the cleanest, most compelling sedan shapes put into production and imparts a sense of capacity in addition to mere efficiency; a real jet-age express.